IcesiComputacionInternet/TallerJPA/README.md

 - Add security to te application.
 - A normal user can only update the state of it's own accounts
 - An admin user should be able to create roles, users and assing roles.
-- A bank user should be able to create users.
+- A bank-user should be able to create users.
+But no admin-users.
+- A normal user can create and update accounts for himself.

 The aplication should handle it's custom exceptions and show a JSON response when an error appears:
 - Add a custom exception.